 I was born in Vallejo, California in 1965 and moved to Calistoga, California when I was 5 years old.
-My family had enough to keep a roof over our heads and eat well with occasional outings, but if I wanted my own bicycle, I had to build it from a box of parts my father handed to me.
-After assembling the bicycle by myself, my father gave to me the first box of tools I ever owned.
+When I was 7 years old, my father decided to assign a project to me.
+I had to build a bicycle from a box of spare parts.
+After assembling the bicycle by myself, he gave to me the first box of tools I ever owned.

 When I was 11, my best friend convinced me to take band.
 My first choice was drums, but since the beginning band couldn’t practically be made up of 25 drummers, I had to go with my second choice, the clarinet.
 I advanced quickly and my parents purchased a used wood clarinet for me, an Evette Master Model.
 I had found a new interest in music.